Robert McGill

 Biography

 Robert McGill’s research focuses on creative writing and on Canadian Literature.
-His latest novel is A Suitable Companion for the End of Your Life, published by Coach House Books in spring 2022.
+His most recent book is the short fiction collection Simple Creatures, which addresses varieties of minimalism, from simple living to constrained writing.
+His most recent novel, A Suitable Companion for the End of Your Life, employs a speculative premise to explore matters of care and caregiving.
 His previous book, War Is Here: The Vietnam War and Canadian Literature, examines the war’s influence on Canadian identity.
 It follows his novel Once We Had a Country, which tells the story of Americans in Canada during the war era.
 His first novel, The Mysteries, was named one of the top five Canadian fiction books of the year by Quill & Quire.

 Robert has published short fiction in The Atlantic, Hazlitt, Toronto Life, The Journey Prize Anthology, Grain, The Dalhousie Review, The Fiddlehead, The New Quarterly, and Descant.
 He is also the author of The Treacherous Imagination: Intimacy, Ethics, and Autobiographical Fiction, which addresses people’s sense of betrayal when they believe they have been turned into characters in novels or stories.
 In 2018, Robert was named a winner of the Robert Kroetsch Teaching Award by CCWWP (Canadian Creative Writers and Writing Programs).
 In 2020, he published the online anthology Canadian Literature of the Vietnam War.